patricklafrance/wmfnext-shell/README.md

 );
 ```

-👉 In the `App.tsx` file, retrieve the routes registered by the module and render the router.
+👉 Next, in the `App.tsx` file, retrieve the routes registered by the module and render the router.

 ```tsx
 // host - App.tsx